Juliya2323/Elevator/README.md

-# Elevator - to runn application use:
+# Elevator - to run application use:
 npm i / npm run serve